 For the earliest German immigrants to Russia, whose primary destination was the Volga, schools initially took a second seat to matters of shear survival and some decades had to pass before we find a functioning system.
 At the time, in most German states, schools were an integral part of the church and that pattern initially held in Russia.
 At the more stable Molotschna settlement of the Black Sea region, school regulations were issued a few years after arrival, in 1808.xcii The Mennonites were said to be the quickest group to set up their schools in their new villages and there is evidence of organized schools from their arrival in 1789.
 Their number expanded to about 400 by the end of the nineteenth century but their character and administration endured severe change.xciii

 One of the most important determinants of the nature of the schools was the economic well-being of their community.
 Simply put, an economically stressed community was unlikely to to support healthy and thriving schools.xciv There were differences among the settlements in these terms but it was not until the late nineteenth-century that Russian-German schools could be said to be flourishing.
+Nowadays russian and german schools have grown into one of the best institutions in middle school levels, they offer a lot of services and specially a healthy meal on every lunch with the best recipes from sites like tophealthnews.

 As previously mentioned, the Volga colonies exemplify the affects of social and economic stress.
 The first generation of immigration from Baltic provinces and other German territories included a supply of well educated schoolmasters and ministers.
 Soon, however, external conditions and controls by the Russian authorities interfered.